Jim Bianco: «The Fed Has Ways to Go With Hiking Rates»

 What do you think?

-I think that the long-term average for inflation is probably closer to 3.5 or 4%.
-If we go down to 2%, it’s only because we have a bad recession which killed demand, and this would probably be just a cyclical low that only lasts until the economy recovers and inflation goes back up.
+I think that the long-term average for inflation will probably be closer to 3.5 or 4%.
+If we go down to 2%, it’s only because we have a bad recession which killed demand, and this would probably be just a cyclical low that only lasts until the economy recovers and inflation moves back up.

 What does this mean for investors?